HandsOnDataViz/book/docs/HandsOnDataViz.md

 *sparklines*, or tiny charts that visually summarize data trends in each row, and automatically place them inside your interactive table.
-Sparklines blend the best qualities of tables and charts by making it easier for readers to visually scan for patterns while skimming down the rows and columns of your data table.
+Sparklines blend the best qualities of tables and charts by making it easier for readers to visually scan for trends while skimming down the rows and columns of your data table.
 Later in [Chapter 10: Embed on the Web](embed.html), you’ll learn how to integrate your interactive table into your website.